alex-ai-experiments/SmartReader/README.md

 *   **Google Gemini API**:
     *   Provides the AI capabilities for analyzing article content, generating a concise summary, and extracting relevant keywords.
 *   **Frontend Web Application (Vue.js)**:
+    *   This is a simple frontend focused mainly on acting as a demo view of the saved articles and everything.
     *   A single-page application (`main.html`) built with Vue.js.
     *   Hosted as a static website (currently on Azure Blob Storage static website feature).
     *   Allows users to browse their saved articles, view the full content, and see the AI-generated summaries and keywords.